This post may contain affiliate links and I earn a small commission from qualifying purchases. For more information please read my disclosure policy.

 - Pour into a glass filled with ice.
 Sprinkle black sesame seeds if desired, then serve.

 Do you already use some adaptogens?
 If yes, Have you noticed a difference or do you feel their benefits?
-Let me know by leaving a comment below!
+And have you tried making any maca latte recipes at home before?
+Let me know and ask any questions in the comments below.